PFLAG Cape Cod

 PFLAG Cape Cod Anne Toran Scholarship

-Each spring, PFLAG Cape Cod awards several thousand dollars to a graduating senior from high schools across the Cape and Islands.
-Students chosen for these awards must show, through their actions and example, support and advocacy for the LGBTQ+ community.
+Each spring, PFLAG Cape Cod awards scholarships/toolships* to graduating high school seniors from the Cape and Islands who have shown, through their actions and example, support and advocacy for the LGBTQ+ community.
+Since 2003, including 2025, we have awarded over $105,000 in scholarships!

 Picture

-*Toolships are financial resources that help career-bound students defray the cost of tools, equipment, uniforms, certifications/ licenses, or other trade-related expenses.
-Scholarships provide financial resources to college-bound students to assist with books, room, board, or tuition.
-We encourage both college and career-bound students to apply!
+* Toolships are financial resources that help career-bound students defray the cost of tools, equipment, uniforms, certifications/licenses, or other trade-related expenses, whereas Scholarships provide financial resources to college-bound students to assist with books, room, board, or tuition.
+We encourage both career-bound and college-bound students to apply!

 If you would like to help students achieve their full potential, please make a donation